The 25 Top Things to Do in La Paz Mexico + Practical Tips

 🚗 Is It Safe to Drive in Mexico?

-The short answer is: depending on where you are.
-Although in general if you stick to the main roads and don’t drive at night you should probably be safe.
-In lesser tourist areas you should probably check the local news to stay up to date.
+The short answer is that it depends on where you are.
+However, in general, if you stick to the main roads and don’t drive at night, you should probably be safe.
+In lesser tourist areas, you should probably check the local news to stay up to date.
 Driving in the Yucatan Peninsula is easy everywhere, even at night, although I would still avoid it.
-I recommend Discover Cars because the site offers the option to compare prices among different car rentals and you can add their own full coverage.
+I recommend Discover Cars because the site offers the option to compare prices among different car rentals, and you can add their own full coverage.

 Read more on my guide on Renting a car in Mexico.